- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Ludo Van der Heyden is a member of the Advisory Board of Bencis Capital Partners as well as a number of start-ups.
 He is the Chairman of Seisquare, a firm designing software for oil & gas exploration and production.
 He is the first Honorary Professor of the recreated Handelshochschüle Leipzig (HHL), from which he also received the Distinguished Service Medal in 2003.
 He is Honorary Vice-President of the Association Pôle Sud Paris which fosters economic development in the South Paris area.
 In 1996 the King of Belgium appointed him Officer of the Order of Leopold.

-Ludo Van der Heyden is directing the Advanced Strategy for Directors and is co-Director of the International Directors Programme, and the Value Creation for Owners & Directors.
+Ludo Van der Heyden is co-directing the Advanced Strategy for Directors programme.